CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

 Here is a example configuration block to add to your configuration file that will allow you to connect to the docker-test-openldap server from: [https://github.com/rroemhild/docker-test-openldap](https://github.com/rroemhild/docker-test-openldap)

-??? example "LDAP auth configuration example"
+??? example "LDAP configuration example"
     ```yaml
     auth:
         internal: